-Costs associated with working from home
+Costs if you work from home

-25 – 50 hours a week allows you to claim £10 per month
+25 – 50 hours a month allows you to claim £10 per month

 51 – 100 hours allows a claim of £18 per month

-Anything over 101 hours per week allows a monthly claim of £26
+Anything over 101 hours per month allows a monthly claim of £26

 Claiming when you live at your business premises

-The amount you are able to claim for each month partly depends on how many people live on the premises.
+The amount you are able to claim each month partly depends on how many people live on the premises.
 The flat rate is used to work out how much can be attributed to private use every month.